 “It isn’t that life ashore is distasteful to me.
 But life at sea is better.” » Sir Francis Drake

 The Waters flow under me, around me, and over me in my soul.
-I love the sea, it is a gift to be able to work a living form the sea.
-Not many get to experience what I do, to see the sights the waters affords, over time only.
+I love the sea, it is a gift to be able to work a living from the sea.
+Not many get to experience what I do, and to see the sights the waters afford only over time.

 “At sea, I learned how little a person needs, not how much.” » Robin Lee Graham

 I read a statement that I’ve never forgotten.
 The difference the sea makes in a persons view, and viewing.

 “Men in a ship are always looking up, and men ashore are usually looking down.” » John Masefield

 How true it is, There is rarely a moment one is not glancing up, and around as a fisherman.
 Watching for fish schools, debris on the water, other vessels, waves, bird activity, whales porpoise, tuna, mackerel, herring, other peoples fishing activity or set gear.
 You name it.
 The life of a fisherman teaches you to look up, around, and watch that horizon, all 360 degrees.
 Being a Fisherman’s son, an working on the sea since I turned nine years old, has afford me the habit of looking up, and around.
 It has become instinct.

 “In a real way learning to be a fisherman is learning to see, anticipate, and expect.”